Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 4) Lower consumer spending and consumer confidence

-All of this fear and reduction in consumer spending power will likely cause the consumer confidence index to plummet in March and the near-term future.
+All of this fear and reduction in consumer spending power has caused the consumer confidence index to plummet in April, and remain that way in the near-term future.

 5) Falling asset prices

 Real estate and home ownership is almost sacred in Canada, which is why house prices have been so astronomically high for such a long period.
 People were starting to succumb to the thinking that “real estate always rises,” and that home ownership would never be affordable for many.